zieren/wasted-youth-tracker/README.md

 ## How It Works

 Wasted Youth Tracker classifies every program by its window title.
 For web sites this will be the site's title and the browser name.
 Classification uses rules that you set up manually on the server.
-Classes could be e.g. "games", "videos" and "school", where the "games" class contains Minecraft and Solitaire, "videos" contains YouTube and Twitch, and "school" contains LibreOffice and Wikipedia.
+Classes could be e.g. "games", "videos" and "school", where the "games" class contains Roblox and Solitaire, "videos" contains YouTube and Twitch, and "school" contains LibreOffice and Wikipedia.
 Note that there is no distinction between programs and web sites; the client simply looks at the window title.
 It does not monitor network connections.

 On the server you set up limits that restrict the use of specific classes.
 For example, a limit "entertainment" would contain the classes "games" and "videos".
 Limits restrict the use of the classes to which they apply.
 There are four types of restrictions: